Kraechtshammer/LEDice/Dev_Documentation.md

 instance of the depiction method input as a parameter.
 These are of the type DiceInterface and as such, can all be used the exact same way.

-The only function that can be called in these will be showDigit, which, as the name suggests, "prints" the number handed over.
+The functions that can be called in these will be:
+**showDigit**: As the name suggests, "prints" the number handed over.
+**clearLED**: Sets all LEDs to LOW.
+**startAnimation**: simulates a short loading sequence.

 Every depiction method implemented by me uses arrays to define the pins that have to be turnt on to call the different digits.
-They also have one array with every LED pin in it.
+They also have one array with every LED pin in it and a **constructor** which will initialize all the Pins needed for this method.

 The showDigit function will hand over the task to a helper function which first turns off every pin and then turns on every pin for the respective number.